sxkundu/perl_load_generator/README.md

 # PART 1

 Generate you argument files and arguments are comma delmited.
-Sample argument files have been generated for the example below
+Sample argument files have been generated for the example below Please not you will need multiple argumant files to generate the load. e.g. if you have 100 argument files, you can have a between 1 and 100(max) concurrent executions.

 # PART 2